lpellier/ft_transcendence/README.md

 ## Route /auth

 ### /auth 		GET
-Redirection from 42 API, redirects to front homepage (/home) if authentication is successful.
+Redirection from 42 API, redirects to (/) or (/tfauth) if authentication is successful.

 ## Route /users